Assessment and Next Steps

 The answers to these and similar queries will help you evaluate the resources that currently exist and identify others that might be needed to support your particular program improvement.

-Collecting data on all aspects of your programs gives you a solid foundation from which to work toward your desired goals.
-The fiscal tools can be used to create “what-if” scenarios that will help you immediately identify whether you have the required revenue to support a change and identify areas that can be improved to support change, like lowering food costs or increasing meal counts.
+Collecting data on all program aspects gives a solid foundation to work toward desired goals.
+The fiscal tools can be used to create “what-if” scenarios that will help immediately identify whether you have the required revenue to support a change, and identify areas that can be improved to support change, like lowering food costs or increasing meal counts.

-Most goals will require more action than just establishing fiscal support, however, so collecting data on all your current conditions is critical.
-For example, if your next step is to consolidate your means of production from site-based to regional or centralized production for more efficient scratch cooking, the actions you will take will be dependent on every aspect of your entire operational system.
+Most goals will require more action than just establishing fiscal support, so collecting data on all current conditions is critical.
+For example, if the next step is to consolidate the means of production to regional or centralized production for more efficient scratch cooking, the next actions will be dependent on every aspect of the operating system.
 Are capital improvements required?
-Do your current staff members have enough expertise to handle the shift to a new production method?
+Do current staff members have enough expertise to handle the shift to a new production method?
 What kind of changes in procurement will be needed to meet this goal?
 Do you have support from your superiors and the school board?

 Provisional programs offer an opportunity for districts to reduce paperwork in their efforts to provide a school meal program for their students and possibly increase revenue through greater participation.
 These programs come from two legislative actions.
 The first program is the Community Eligibility Option (CEP) that is based on a policy requirement of Healthy Hunger Free Kids Act of 2010.
 The intent of the CEP option is to provide an alternative to household applications and to improve access to free school meals for high-poverty schools.